Diagnosing Crohn's disease

 Scans called magnetic resonance enterography/enteroclysis (MRE) or computerised tomography enterography/enteroclysis (CTE) may be used to examine the small intestine in people with suspected Crohn's disease.

-Before having these scans you will either need to drink a harmless liquid called contrast agent (enterography), or contrast agent may be placed through a tube in your nose that leads to your small intestine (enteroclysis).
+Before having these scans, you'll either need to drink a harmless liquid called a contrast agent (enterography), or contrast agent may be placed through a tube in your nose that leads to your small intestine (enteroclysis).
 These contrast agents allow your small intestine to show up more clearly during the scans.

 During an MRE scan, magnetic fields and radio waves are used to produce detailed images of your small intestines.
 During CTE scans, several X-rays are taken and assembled by computer to create a detailed image.

 These tests are increasingly used instead of a small bowel enema or small bowel follow-through, because they allow more detailed examination of the small intestine.
 MRE scans also avoid any exposure to X-ray radiation.

 A small bowel enema (SBE) and small bowel follow-through (SBFT) are two similar tests that have traditionally been used to examine the whole of the inside of the small intestine, usually at the point where it meets the colon.
 They're sometimes used because only about the last 20cm of the small intestine is usually seen during colonoscopy.

 During an SBE/SBFT, a local anaesthetic spray is used to numb the inside of your nose and throat.
 A tube is passed down your nose and into your throat before being threaded into your small intestine.
 This can feel unpleasant at first, but most people find they get used to the sensation after a few minutes.

 A harmless liquid called barium is passed down the tube.
 The barium coats the lining of your small intestines, so they show up clearly on X-ray.
 A series of X-ray images will then be taken.
 The images can often highlight the areas of narrowing and inflammation caused by Crohn's disease.